Reinstall Sophos Firewall OS: USB reimage

 |---|---|

-| WebAdmin is hanging but traffic continues | Restart WebAdmin GUI deliberately |
+| WebAdmin hangs, but traffic continues | Restart WebAdmin GUI deliberately |

 | A single service does not respond | Restart Sophos Firewall services safely |

-| A firmware update is planned | Firmware update and rollback plan instead of reimage |
+| Firmware update is planned | Firmware update and rollback plan instead of reimage |

-| The configuration should be deleted | Factory Reset may be sufficient if SFOS itself is healthy |
+| Configuration should be deleted | Factory Reset may be enough if SFOS itself is healthy |

-| Storage space or reports are the problem | Check storage space, reports and logs |
+| Storage space or reports are the problem | Check storage, reports and logs |

-| A support case is still running | Save logs, support archives and current errors first |
+| Support case is still running | Save logs, support archives and current errors first |

 Reimage makes sense if the operating system is damaged, a clean rebuild is required, or Sophos Support or the recovery plan specifies this path.
 For normal maintenance, individual GUI problems or unclear performance issues, it is usually too early.